Africanus Horton: Politics and writings

 Horton's first two publications: The Political Economy of British West Africa: with the Requirements of Several Colonies and Settlements (1865) and West African Countries and Peoples (1868) were a defense of Africans against racist views of some European anthropologists that Africans were a physically and intellectually inferior people whose development stopped centuries ago.
 He argued that all races have the faculty to acquire knowledge about philosophy, science and technologies that civilizations have developed over the ages.
 Horton was the first modern African political thinker to openly campaign for self-government for the West African colonies and champion the cause of what he referred to as "African nationality".

-Horton was an advocate of an elected monarchy in which a king would be elected by universal suffrage and bicameral legislature.
+He was an advocate of an elected monarchy in which a king would be elected by universal suffrage and bicameral legislature.
 In regards to the economic development of Sierra Leone, he proposed the annexation and commercial development of surrounding land in an effort to raise the revenue necessary to implement various economic and social development plans.
 In another of his publications, a compilation of letters called Letters of the Political Condition of the Gold Coast since the exchange of territory, Horton wrote about hostilities between ethnic groups in the Gold Coast and offered his views about solving the hostilities including the continuation of education in Africa.

 Horton was one of the first West Africans to demand the establishment of a medical school and higher institution in the region.
 Horton recognised the value in an indigenous institution and believed that it should be headed by an African, believing that they would be more invested in the progress of the country than a European.
-In 1861, he wrote a letter to the War Office in London, stating the need of a tropical medical school in the region.
+In 1861, he wrote a letter to the War Office in London, stating the need for a tropical medical school in the region.
+At the same time, Horton conducted his own medical science experiments in Africa, including an attempt to prove the presence of malaria in the miasmatic gasses of the Keta Lagoon.
+Horton is often seen as one of the founders of African nationalism and has been called "the father of modern African political thought".

-After his retirement from the army, Horton started a finance institution called the Commercial Bank of West Africa.